 - Have more of a cheaper plastic feel than other headphones.

-If you can’t afford the higher-end noise cancelling headphones offered by Bose, Sony or Apple, these Cowin headphones are an excellent, much cheaper alternative.
+If you can’t afford the higher-end options of the best noise cancelling headphones offered by Bose, Sony or Apple, these Cowin headphones are an excellent, much cheaper alternative.

 - Get ACTIVE Noise Cancellation: Most of the cheap headphones have passive noise cancellation, which is essentially worthless.